Radhikagarg20/Realtime-chat-application/README.md

 - Open your browser and navigate to `http://localhost/chatapp` to start using the chat application.

-This project is open-source and available under the [MIT License](LICENSE).

 As soon as this app going live!!